Liying1996/ASBanalyzer/README.md

 -i: The BWA index;

--c: The ChromInfo file;
+-c: The ChromInfo file (The workflow utilize `example_data/chromeinfo/GRCh38_EBV.chrom.sizes.tsv` as a default file.
+Alternatively, users have the option to directly access the data from the UCSC database.);

--f: The peak file of ChIP-seq/DNase-seq data (default: called by macs2);
+-f: The peak file of ChIP-seq/DNase-seq data (default: called by macs2 with default parameters);

 -g: Significant variant-gene associations downloaded from [GTEx](https://storage.googleapis.com/gtex_analysis_v8/single_tissue_qtl_data/GTEx_Analysis_v8_eQTL.tar);